karl-cardenas-coding/go-lambda-cleanup/README.md

 ## Installation
 go-lambda-cleanup is distributed as a single binary.
-[Download](https://github.com/karl-cardenas-coding/go-lambda-cleanup/releases) the binary and install go-lambda-cleanup by unzipping the zip file and and moving the included binary to a directory in your system's [PATH](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them). `/usr/local/bin` is the recommended path for UNIX/LINUX environments.
+[Download](https://github.com/karl-cardenas-coding/go-lambda-cleanup/releases) the binary and install go-lambda-cleanup by the binary to a directory in your system's [PATH](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them). `/usr/local/bin` is the recommended path for UNIX/LINUX environments.

 ```shell
 VERSION=1.0.3